CodingKen02/CodingKen02/README.md

 -> MSU Junior Software Engineering Major

+-> INCOMING Online Editor for The Reflector (http://www.reflector-online.com/)

--> Research in Enhancing Accessibility in Virtual Reality at CAVS
+-> Research in Enhancing Accessibility in Virtual Reality at CAVS (Center for Advanced Vehicular Systems)

 -> Working in Housing Staff & Bagley College of Engineering as an Information Assistant & Diversity Delegate